srdjan/mono-jsx/README.md

 }
 ```

 2\.
-States cannot be computed outside of the `this.computed` method.
+Component state cannot be computed outside of the `this.computed` method.

 ```tsx
 // ❌ Won't work - state updates won't refresh the view